 Net position comprises the various net earnings from operating and nonoperating revenues, expenses, and capital contributions.
 Net position is classified in the following three components: net investment in capital assets, net position - restricted, and net position - unrestricted.
 The Commission reports net investment in capital assets and net position - unrestricted balances.
-Net investment in capital assets consists of all capital assets, net of accumulated depreciation and reduced by outstanding debt that is attributable to the acquisition, construction, and improvement of those assets.
+Net investment in capital assets, net of accumulated depreciation and reduced by outstanding debt that is attributable to the acquisition, construction, and improvement of those assets.
 Unrestricted net position consists of all other net position not included in the above categories.